rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ability to intervene needs to also solve these issues.

 Ideally these rules have been set by society through the democratic process.
-Any system that is completely disconnected from this mechanism is likely grow out of sync with the needs of the people.
+Any system that is completely disconnected from this mechanism will likely grow out of sync with the needs of the people.
 The utility of having some centralised, but highly scrutinised parties should not be underestimated.

 ## Price stability, deflation and remuneration